The Aware

 Answer:

 The fact that you are asking this question shows that you already care enough about your child to want to bond with it.
 Bonding during pregnancy does not happen automatically.
-While some mothers feel an intense joy at being pregnant, and seem to bond to their infants immediately, others find that this takes more time.
+While some mothers feel an intense joy at being pregnant, and seem to bond to their infants immediately, others find that bonding takes more time.
 Some mothers find that when they begin to feel the baby move, usually after the fourth month, they start to feel an emotional attachment to it.
 So there is no reason to feel overly concerned if you do not yet feel a strong bond with your infant.
 Here are some suggestions of things you can do to increase your feelings of attachment to your unborn baby.

 1. Talk about your baby's conception.

 Some mothers find that the feelings they have about the sexual relationship resulting in the conception interfere with their ability to bond with their infant.
 If you have anger towards the father or any negative feelings about the conception of your child, this would be a good time to talk about that.
 Find someone you can trust, and tell them how you feel.
-If the conception was not planned, you may need time to sort out the feelings you have about being pregnant before you can fully accept your baby and bond with it.
+If the conception was not planned, you may need time to sort out your feelings about being pregnant before you can fully accept your baby and bond with it.

 2. Take care of your physical needs and talk about any resentments you have.